obviyus/SuperSeriousBot/README.md

 $ pip3 install -r requirements.txt
 ```

-We also highly recommend you install [`pre-commit`](https://pre-commit.com/) to avoid failing builds on your PR.

 ## Getting Started

 Before you can begin, you'll need to get a token for your bot.
 You can get one from [@BotFather](https://github.com/Super-Serious/bot).
-Place your token in a `config.yaml` file inside `bot/configuration`.
+Place your token in a `config.yaml` in `/bot`.
+You can find an example `config.yaml` file in `bot/configuration`.

 To run the bot:
 ```bash